UBC-CS/cpsc330-2022W1/_sources/docs/setup.md

 ## Git

-If you want to run lecture notebooks locally, which is highly recommended, you will need `Git` on your computer.
+If you want to clone the class GitHub repository and run lecture notebooks locally, which is highly recommended, you will need `Git` on your computer.
 Check out the [git setup instructions](https://github.com/UBC-CS/cpsc330/blob/master/docs/git_installation.md).
 Also, most of our homework assignments will be done in JupyterLab.
-You don't have to do it but it might be easier for you to create a private GitHub repository for your homework assignments, especially if you plan to collaborate with your classmates.
+You don't have to do it but it might be easier for you to create a private GitHub repository for your homework assignments.

-Once you have `Git` you can clone the Course GitHub repository using the following command on your command line.
+Once you have `Git` go to the directory where you want to do CPSC 330 work, and clone the Course GitHub repository using the following command on your command line.

 ```
 git clone https://github.com/UBC-CS/cpsc330.git